By: Sarah Fasolo and Ashley Smith, SALT Society Management Team

-If you’re responsible for running a salon (as an owner or a manager) or you are considering opening your a salon, then you’ve got a lot on your plate.
+If you’re responsible for running a salon (as an owner or a manager) or you are considering opening a salon, then you’ve got a lot on your plate.
 In addition to managing your salon’s retail strategy and marketing approach, you’re also responsible for managing your staff and keeping your salon running smoothly.

 Easier said than done, right?

 If you’ve spent even a day trying to manage a team, then you probably already understand just how challenging that prospect can be.
 Managing anyone can be difficult; that fact doesn’t just change because you’re working with awesome stylists and artists.
-Still, you can’t just give your employees free reign over the place—you need to have rules and processes in place in order to ensure that all of your team members are working towards the same goal.
+Still, you can’t just give your employees free rein over the place—you need to have rules and processes in place in order to ensure that all of your team members are working towards the same goal.

 New to managing a salon?
 The advice and tips below can help you better connect with your staff, build stronger relationships, and become more successful in everything that you pursue.

 1. Practice open and clear communication.